-The NetVault Backup Plug-in for FileSystem supports only the Non-Authoritative restore method.
+The NetVault supports only the Non-Authoritative restore method.
 When you restore the Active Directory using the plug-in, the objects are restored with their original update sequence number.
 The Active Directory replication system uses this number to detect and propagate Active Directory changes among the other servers.
 The data that is restored non-authoritatively appears as old data and does not get replicated to the other servers.
 The Active Directory replication system updates the restored data with the newer data available on the other servers.